support@altumed.com

 Step 2: Complete the Medicaid Provider Enrollment Application

-Every state administers its own Medicaid program and has its unique application forms and materials.
+Every state administers its own Medicaid program & has its unique application forms & materials.
 Typically, the enrollment application can be downloaded from the state Medicaid website.
 Alternatively, you can request the forms by phone or mail.

 The application collects important information like: